 Although I don’t eat red meat, I have nibbled at “real” meatballs on a couple occasions (@Lavo, Las Vegas) and they do undoubtedly taste better than any vegetarian/vegan meatball recipe out there.

-But since we are all here to promote good health, here’s to second best – Vegetarian Quinoa Meatballs made with quinoa and mushrooms and breadcrumbs and parmesan cheese and basil and then rolled into little balls and baked off in the oven.
+But since we are all here to promote good health, here’s to second best – Spaghetti Vegetarian Quinoa Meatballs made with quinoa and mushrooms and breadcrumbs and Parmesan cheese and basil and then rolled into little balls and baked off in the oven.

 Even my “picky eater” husband who isn’t a fan of quinoa or mushrooms for that matter L-O-V-E-D these quinoa meatballs, and thus I am pretty confident most people will enjoy this dish.